Dang District, Nepal: Cultural Sites

 Ambikeshwari Temple is one of the spiritually important Hindu temple located in Dang district.
 The temple also known as ‘Maiko Than’ (Mother's Place) and is situated to the north of Ghorahi 3.5 kilometers away on bank of Katuwa Khola.
-The temple is also a Shaktipeetha, supposed to have emerged due to the falling of right ear of Satidevi according to the Swasthani Purana of Hinduism.
-This temple is the most popular Shaktipeeth of Dang valley.
+The temple is also a Shakta pitha, supposed to have emerged due to the falling of right ear of Satidevi according to the Swasthani Purana of Hinduism.
+This temple is the most popular Shakta pitha of Dang valley.

 Ratnanath (Gorakhnath) Mandir, Chaughera is in Chaughera of Ghorahi sub-metropolitan city.
 It is one of the major tourist and spiritual place of the Dang District.
 The temple is the namesake of Yogi Ratna Nath, third-in-line of Yogi Gorakhnath.
 The temple held a strong spiritual importance over the rulers of the valley since older times, even after the change of power to new dynasties as such the internal activities of the temple were almost entirely unaffected for hundreds of years.